davidhou17/prompt-saver-mcp/README.md

 - `limit` (optional int): Maximum number of prompts to return (default: 3)

 ### `improve_prompt_from_feedback`
-Improve an existing prompt based on user feedback and conversation context.
-This tool uses AI to analyze feedback and automatically enhance the prompt following prompt engineering best practices.
+Summarizes feedback during the conversation and updates the prompt based on the feedback and conversation context.

 **Parameters:**
 - `prompt_id` (string): ID of the prompt to improve
 - `feedback` (string): User feedback about the prompt's effectiveness
 - `conversation_context` (optional string): Context from the conversation where the prompt was used

-### `get_prompt_details`
-Get detailed information about a specific prompt including its full template, history, and metadata.
-Use this to view the complete prompt before applying it.

-**Parameters:**
-- `prompt_id` (string): ID of the prompt to retrieve

 ### `update_prompt`
-Updates an existing prompt with manual changes.
-Use this when you know exactly what modifications to make, or use `improve_prompt_from_feedback` for AI-driven improvements.
+For manual updates to an existing prompt.

 **Parameters:**
 - `prompt_id` (string): ID of the prompt to update